 Bruegel is a European think tank specializing in economics.
 Established in 2005, Bruegel is independent and non-doctrinal.
 Our mission is to improve the quality of economic policy with open and fact-based research, analysis and debate.
 We are committed to impartiality, openness and excellence.
 Bruegel’s membership includes EU Member State governments, international corporations and institutions.

 Through publications, events, social media, or its lively blog, Bruegel has carved a unique discussion space for anyone interested in improving the quality of economic policy.
 Through a dual focus on analysis and impact, and dynamic relationships with policymakers at every governance level, it has also established itself as a vibrant laboratory for economic policies.
-Bruegel ranked #1 Think Tank in Western Europe, #3 Think Tanks with the Most Significant Impact on Public Policy, #2 International Economic Policy Think Tank in the World, and #2 Think Tank in the World (non-US) in the 2013 Global Go To Think Tank Report published by the University of Pennsylvania.
+Bruegel ranked #2 Think Tank in the World (non-US) #5 Think Tank in the World (US Included), #3 Think Tanks with the Most Significant Impact on Public Policy worldwide, #3 International Economic Policy Think Tank in the World and #3 Best Managed Think Tank in the world, in the 2014 Global Go To Think Tank Report published by the University of Pennsylvania.

 Bruegel is a non-profit international association under Belgian law (AISBL), governed by its Statutes and its Bylaws.
 The Board is appointed by the members with some board members being directly elected.
 It is chaired by Jean-Claude Trichet and its 11 members all have distinguished backgrounds in government, business, civil society and academia.
 Former chairmen Mario Monti and Leszek Balcerowicz were appointed Honorary President and Honorary Chairman, respectively.